SharadNigam/Project_On_BikeStores_data/README.md

 **1.Understanding the problem**

-_Here we are asking and understanding what the company wants us to do_
+_Here we are understanding what the company wants us to do, what questions we have to solve for._

 For this project the company wanted to know the following questions:
 * Condition of sales activity within the company